faressiassi2/EuroSAT-land-cover-classification/README.md

 8-Hyperparameter optimization or tuning of the model by chosing a set of optimal hyperparameters of the model like learning rate , number of neurons and layers, optimizer and batch size.
 In the case when we have overfitting we can use one of this methods: Dropout, Data augmentation, L2 regularization and Early stopping.

+9-Finally we will generate predictions using our test dataset images.